• About share house

 Utility fees, internet usage fees

 In most share houses, monthly utility bills and internet fees are included in the rent.
-Also, many share houses have an internet environment, so you don't have to go through the trouble of signing a new contract or having it installed.
+Also, many share houses have an internet environment set up, so you don't have to go through the trouble of signing a new contract or having it installed.